Coke to remove controversial chemical from Fanta, other drinks

-NEW YORK (Reuters) - The Coca-Cola Company said on Monday it will remove a controversial flavoring stabilizer from some of its drinks, following rival PepsiCo Inc’s announcement earlier this year that it would drop the same ingredient from its drinks.
+NEW YORK, May 5 (Reuters) - The Coca-Cola Company said on Monday it will remove a controversial flavoring stabilizer from some of its drinks, following rival PepsiCo Inc’s announcement earlier this year that it would drop the same ingredient from its drinks.

 The ingredient, brominated vegetable oil (BVO), is a chemical containing bromine, which is found in fire retardants.
 Small quantities of BVO are used legally in some citrus-flavored drinks in the United States to keep the flavor evenly distributed.